anviljs/anvil.js/README.md

 ### Integration Hosting

-Anvil can also host files from the lib, ext, and html folders at port 3080.
+Anvil can also host files from the lib, ext, and other folders at port 3080.
 Unlike the pavlov host, there is no default page so the URL has to be page specific.

     anvil -h

+The hosts key in the build.json file is where you can control what each folder will be hosted at in the relative url.

+    "hosts": {
+        "/example1" : "./examples/example1",
+        "/example2" : "./examples/example2"
+    }

+The block above would host the folder ./example/example1 at http://localhost:3080/example1 and folder ./example/example2 at http://localhost:3080/example2

 ### Generating Stub Integration Files